AthenaModel/kite/docs/teapot.md

 These can be fixed, but they require adding obscure "pragmas" into the package files, so I don't plan to use that.

-## Installing a local package into ~/.teapot
+## Installing a local package into ~/.kite/teapot

-If I have a package file created by teapot-pkg, I can install it into `~/.teapot` using `teacup`:
+If I have a package file created by teapot-pkg, I can install it into `~/.kite/teapot` using `teacup`:

-    teacup install --at ~/.teapot <package-file>
+    teacup install --at ~/.kite/teapot <package-file>

 It can then be seen by any `tclsh` linked to the repository.

 ## Running a teapot server

-The problem with installing local builds into the local `~/.teapot` is that every developer needs to do that.
+The problem with installing local builds into the local `~/.kite/teapot` is that every developer needs to do that.
 I can build marsutil(n) and install it locally, but Dave would have to do the same on a regular basis.

 Another possiblity is to run a teapot server on oak.
-We have the code to do it.
-But we might get into trouble with JPL IT, and we'd probably need another TDK license.
+We have the code to do it; and I've tried it and it appears to work (modulo some odd messages).
+But we might get into trouble with JPL IT.